TutorialDoctor/TD-Flask-Apps/Apps/flask_crud_rorStructure_sqlite_bootstrap/readme.md

 1. Copy and edit corresponding model, controller and view files for any new objects.
 2. Create the database with `db.create_all()`
-3. Import the models and views at the bottom of the `setup.py` file.
+3. Import the models and controllers at the bottom of the `setup.py` file.

 ## Included Items